sphrases/GOPEGA-Coding-Challenge/README.md

 - Filter customer
 	- Filters only by name currently, could be changed

 ## Nice to have
 - Date object instead of date as a string (complications with React not allowing objects to be passed, would use `@material-ui/pickers` library)

-- Minor filtering on the inputs (Gender as dropdown, limited to maybe three options)
+- Minor filtering on the inputs (Valid Date?
+Valid Name?)

 - Sorting by either name, gender or DOB (could be done with

    `_.orderBy(customerDivs, [{sortCriteria}],[{sortDirection}]))`

+    but I would use an external library for the table anyways, to provide sort functionality as well as more advanced UI elements
 - Filter customers by not only name, but also gender and DOB

 	`if (e. `_CHANGE THIS_`.toUpperCase().includes(input.toUpperCase()))
                     customerMatch.push(e);`
-- Handle the keys differently (Again, date objects can't be used as the key sadly.
-Maybe unix timestamp, or sequencial number)